Dominican Republic Travel Insurance: Plans & Prices

 Should I buy cruise insurance for travel to the Dominican Republic?

-Purchasing cruise-specific travel insurance is wise if your itinerary includes the Dominican Republic, like Amber Cove or La Romana.
+Purchasing cruise-specific travel insurance is wise if your cruise itinerary includes Dominican Republic ports like Amber Cove or La Romana.
 Cruise travel carries unique risks, including itinerary changes, missed port calls, and onboard medical emergencies.

 Comprehensive insurance covers trip cancellations, medical expenses, emergency evacuations, and missed connections due to flight delays.
 For example, if you fall ill at sea, onboard medical costs can be high, and standard health insurance may not apply.